-The reason is to ensure that some of the contracting dollars are passed down to small businesses that are service disabled veteran-owned, HUBZone, Small Disadvantaged Businesses, Woman-owned, and Veteran-owned.
+The reason is to ensure that some of the contracting dollars are passed down to small businesses that are service disabled veteran-owned, HUBZone government contracting small business disadvantage plan requirements, Woman-owned, and Veteran-owned.

 Many solicitations now require contractors to submit plans with their proposals.
 However, many bidders do not put enough emphasis on their plans.
 As a result, they receive a lower technical score.

 Are there exceptions to the FAR subcontracting plan requirements?
 Subcontracting plans are not required from subcontractors when the prime contract contains the clause at FAR 52.212–5, Contract Terms and Conditions Required to Implement Statutes or Executive Orders—Commercial Items, or when the subcontractor provides a commercial item subject to the clause at FAR 52.244–6, Subcontracts for Commercial Items, under a prime contract.